Prep track: Three records fall during Friday's Western Conference track meet

-MITCHELL - Sidney's Karsyn Leering broke a Western Conference track record that had stood for nearly a quarter century on Friday afternoon.
+MITCHELL — Sidney’s Karsyn Leeling broke a Western Conference track record that had stood for nearly a quarter century on Friday afternoon.

 The Chadron boys 400 relay team of Quinn Bailey, Rhett Cullers, Malachi Swallow, Xander Provance also broke a long-standing mark with a winning time of 43.43.
 The previous mark was set by Alliance in 1998 (43.64).